Our position in the reporting landscape

 GRI and EFRAG

-Since July 2021, GRI and the European Reporting Advisory Group (EFRAG) have been working together to co-construct the European Sustainability Reporting Standards (ESRS), which will set mandatory disclosure requirements under the EU Corporate Sustainability Reporting Directive (CSRD) for some 50,000 companies.
-Under the EFRAG-GRI cooperation agreement, the two organizations agreed to join each other’s technical expert groups and align standard-setting activities and timelines as much as possible.
+In July 2021, GRI and the European Reporting Advisory Group (EFRAG) began working together to co-construct the European Sustainability Reporting Standards (ESRS), which set mandatory disclosure requirements under the EU Corporate Sustainability Reporting Directive (CSRD) for some 50,000 companies.
+Under the EFRAG-GRI cooperation agreement, the two organizations joined each other’s technical expert groups and cooperated to align standard-setting activities and timelines as much as possible.

 The GRI Perspective